websanco/liferay-learn/docs/analytics-cloud/latest/en/touchpoints/touchpoints.md

 * Entrances
 * Exit Rate

 The metrics for ordering the Page list are calculated based on the time period selected in the time period menu (at the top-right of the table).
-The following are available:
+The following time periods are available:

 * Last 24 hours
 * Last 7 days